hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionOne.rst

 ..
-I'm on page 18/38 right now
+I'm on page 39/38 right now
 ..
-I still haven't done the challenge work yet
+Submitted challenge work on 15-DEC-24 12:20pm
+.. assignments aren't required for this chapter

 Unit one, section one
 ++++++++++++++++++++++